What Types of Brake Systems Does My Car Have?

 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever that's usually located between your car's two front seats.
+Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever, pedal or button that's usually located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
 Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so they can be used as an emergency brake (with great care) when the other brake systems fail.
-Many newer vehicles use an electronic parking brake, which is similar, but often uses electronic motors to engage the parking brake.
+Many newer vehicles use an electronic parking brake, which is similar but often uses electronic motors to engage the parking brake.

-Taking care of your brakes is crucial to maintaining a safe driving experience for you and your passengers.
+Taking care of your brakes is crucial for maintaining a safe driving experience for you and your passengers.
 It is a feature you use every day, and even a slight change can indicate something is wrong.
 If your vehicle’s brakes are performing poorly and you are in Blair, Wisconsin or Whitehall, it is imperative that you bring your car into Schneider Automotive and Collision for an inspection.
 Some warning signs include:

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

-Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
-There could be air or moisture in the braking system or a problem with the master cylinder.
+Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal, such as that it feels “softer,” or sinks all the way to the floor mat when you press on it, it’s a sign you need immediate service.
+There could be air or moisture in the braking system, a leak or a problem with the master cylinder.

-Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
-This could also cause a grinding sound, with or without pushing on the brake pedal.
+Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads or shoes have worn out.
+This could also cause a grinding sound with or without pushing on the brake pedal.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Schneider Automotive and Collision in Whitehall today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Collision Repair, or Auto Repair.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Trempealeau, Trempealeau County, Wisconsin, Whitehall, Wisconsin, Arcadia, Wisconsin, or surrounding areas, you can bring your car to Schneider Automotive and Collision.
+If you are in Trempealeau, Trempealeau County, Wisconsin, Whitehall, Wisconsin, Arcadia, Wisconsin, or the surrounding areas, you can bring your car to Schneider Automotive and Collision.
 Since 2003, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.